Children of Divorce (1927 film): Plot

-As children, Jean Waddington (Yvonne Pelletier) and Kitty Flanders (Joyce Coad) meet in a boarding school, both dropped off by their divorced parents as inconvenient children.
-One day Ted Larrabee (Marion Feducha), whose parents are also divorced, climbs over the school wall, and the three of them commiserate and pledge to never divorce.
+As children, Jean Waddington and Kitty Flanders meet in a boarding school, both dropped off by their divorced parents as inconvenient children.
+One day Ted Larrabee, whose parents are also divorced, climbs over the school wall, and the three of them commiserate and pledge to never divorce.

-After growing up, Ted and Kitty (now played by Gary Cooper and Clara Bow) are friends in America.
-Jean (Esther Ralston) returns from Europe, and Ted and Jean are fascinated by each other, to Kitty's dismay.
-At a party that night, Kitty tells her lover Prince Ludovico de Saxe (Einar Hanson) that since he has no money, she can't marry him; and sets her sights on the wealthy Ted.
+After growing up, Ted and Kitty are friends in America.
+Jean returns from Europe, and Ted and Jean are fascinated by each other, to Kitty's dismay.
+At a party that night, Kitty tells her lover Prince Ludovico de Saxe that since he has no money, she can't marry him; and sets her sights on the wealthy Ted.

 Ted proposes to Jean, but knowing that Ted's father was unfaithful to his wife and irresponsible, Jean demands that he prove himself before she accepts his proposal.
 Ted starts an architectural business designing bridges.

 To celebrate the new business, Kitty shows up with their friends and a lot of booze, and Ted takes part in the revelry.
 The next morning, Ted arises finding that he and Kitty were married while on a drunken spree.
 Jean, still opposed to divorce, convinces Ted that he and Kitty can be happy together, and returns to Europe.